How do you achieve such an authentic sound?

 Here are two plugins by Slate Digital that I frequently use on my master fader.
 On top is the Virtual Tape Machines plugin and below is the Virtual Bus Compressor model FG - Grey.

 Walk me through the other tools in your production process.

 One tool to talk about would be automation.
-Every modern Digital Audio Workstation, otherwise referred to as a DAW, has some form of automation to use.
+Every modern Digital Audio Workstation otherwise referred to as a DAW, has some form of automation to use.
 What this allows for is change over time within the project you are creating.
-Change over time is an essential component of an effect production whether or not it is music, film, a book, a game, etc.
+Change over time is an essential component of an effective production whether or not it is music, a film, a book, a game, etc.

 What do you think brings a video game soundtrack to the next level?